Caesar's Messiah: Publishing and marketing

-In 2006, Caesar's Messiah was published by Ulysses Press.
+Caesar's Messiah was first published by Ulysses Press in 2005.
 The work was endorsed by Rod Blackhirst and Jan Koster.
 The book carried this statement from Robert Eisenman: "Challenging and provocative...
 If what Joseph Atwill is saying is only partially true, we are looking into the abyss".
 In a review of Atwill's thesis at The Village Voice, Eisenman explained to reporter Edmund Newton that he has long believed that the Gospel texts were "over-written" to give them a pro-Roman slant.
 With his discoveries, "Atwill may have carried it a step forward."

-In 2008, the book was published in German as Das Messias-Rätsel, and received several reviews in mainstream German publications.
-In 2012, the book was used as a basis for a film by director Fritz Heede and producer Nijole Sparkis, with interviews with Atwill, Eisenman, Kenneth Humphreys, Timothy Freke and Dorothy Murdock.
+The German translation was published in 2008 as Das Messias-Rätsel, and received several reviews in mainstream German publications.

+The book served as the basis for a 2012 documentary film by director Fritz Heede and producer Nijole Sparkis, including interviews with Atwill, Eisenman, Kenneth Humphreys, Timothy Freke, and Dorothy Murdock.

-In 2013, the conference "Covert Messiah" was organized in London to discuss the film and the book's thesis.
+The 2013 conference "Covert Messiah" was organized in London to discuss the film and the book's thesis.
 The conference attracted significant interest, but also a critique from Richard Carrier.
 Atwill posted a response to Carrier at his website.

 Atwill's 2014 book Shakespeare's Secret Messiah expanded the thesis of Roman authorship of the New Testament, to suggest that the Pauline epistles and Revelation were written during or after the reign of Domitian.

 Reception

-The mythicist Biblical scholar Robert M. Price wrote that Atwill "gives himself license to indulge in the most outrageous display of parallelomania ever seen."
-Price acknowledges that the New Testament has "persistent pro-Roman tendencies", but says this was done "for apologetical reasons, to avoid persecution."
-The mythicist Richard Carrier has stated that all of Atwill's alleged parallels can be explained as either coincidences, mistranslations, or references to Old Testament sources or tropes.
-However, Carrier agreed that the New Testament has pro-Roman aspects.
-According to Carrier, "Christianity was probably constructed to 'divert Jewish hostility and aggressiveness into a pacifist religion, supportive of—and subservient to—Roman rule,' but not by Romans, but exasperated Jews like Paul."
+The mythicist Biblical scholar Robert M. Price wrote that Atwill engages in "the most outrageous display of parallelomania ever seen".
+Price agrees that the New Testament has "persistent pro-Roman tendencies", but says this was done "for apologetical reasons, to avoid persecution".
+The mythicist Richard Carrier stated that all of Atwill's alleged parallels can be explained as coincidences, mistranslations, or references to Old Testament sources or tropes.
+However, Carrier agreed that the New Testament has pro-Roman aspects, saying that, "Christianity was probably constructed to 'divert Jewish hostility and aggressiveness into a pacifist religion, supportive of—and subservient to—Roman rule,' but not by Romans, but exasperated Jews like Paul."

-Biblical scholar Bart Ehrman said "I know sophomores in college who could rip this ... to shreds" and claimed that Atwill had "no training in any relevant field."
+Biblical scholar Bart Ehrman said, "I know sophomores in college who could rip this ... to shreds" and claimed that Atwill had "no training in any relevant field".